NZ's offer to take 150 refugees a year from Australia agreed to

 It will mean that 150 refugees either residing in Nauru, or temporarily in Australia in regional processing, will be able to come to New Zealand each year, for three years.

-They will also have to meet New Zealand’s Refugee Quota Programme requirements and be referred to New Zealand by the United Nations High Commissioner for Refugees.
+They will also have to meet New Zealand’s Refugee Quota Programme requirements and be referred to New Zealand by the United Nations High Commissioner for Refugees (UNHCR).

-It was first offered nine years ago in 2013.
-As of last month, about 70 people remained in Australian detention after being evacuated from offshore detention, there was 104 still in Papua New Guinea and 112 on Nauru.

-There was also 1174 people who were brought to Australia for medical reasons, with half in community detention and the rest on bridging visas.
+UNHCR Regional Representative Adrian Edwards said as there were 112 refugees and asylum seekers on Nauru, and 1100 others brought to Australia for medical reasons, with half in community detention and the rest on bridging visas, "the arrangement will not be sufficient to cover the needs of all".

+There were also 104 still in Papua New Guinea not included in the intake.

+"UNHCR and New Zealand have agreed to work separately on referrals of eligible individuals from there.
+We are grateful to New Zealand in this regard," Edwards said.

 READ MORE: Covid no longer an excuse for lack of action on refugees – advocate